duracell04/beep_mvp/README.md

 # Beep 🚦
-*The Traffic-Light for Real-World Chemistry*
+*The Traffic-Light for Real Chemistry*

 ---